yh2n/api_hack/README.md

 ## sylent

 An application displaying the credits of any given recording.
-Get data by using the Discogs API.
+Gets data through the Discogs API.

 See it live: https://yh2n.github.io/sylent/